LeeZeHao/Kiki_Delivery_Docs/features/controlinterface.md

     }
 }
 ```
-This JSON object is then sent via the data channel to the drone side WebRTC web app.
+This JSON object is then sent via the WebRTC data channel to the drone side WebRTC web app.
 Then, it is passed to a python script, which translates it into electrical pin outputs for controlling the drone hardware.